M-Gjerde/SAFmini/README.md

 The PLC program written in CodeSys has been copy/pasted into the two files: "PLC_Program_Structured_Text" and the variables used in "PLC_Program_variables".
 <br/> <br/>
 External Libraries used are:
 rapidcsv.h imported as a single header include.
-This librari is used to parse CSV files. <br/>
+This library is used to parse CSV files. <br/>
 pugiXML is another library used to parse XML files.
 <br/>